vexxhost/keystoneauth-websso/README.md

 ### Configure /etc/keystone/keystone.conf

-If domain specific configs are enabled on the server
+If domain specific configs are enabled on the server then this section needs to be added to each OpenID enabled domain

 ```ini
 [openid]